sgchr273/PSOD/README.md

 This is the official repository for the paper "Class-Specific Subspace Alignment for Effective Out-of-Distribution Detection".

-#Data arrangement
+1. **Data arrangement**<br>
-The three In-Distirbution datasets used in the experiments are downloaded and stored and then CIFAR10 and Imagenet further contain subfolders named id_data and ood_data where id_data folders of both of them contain the data files of teh respectuve datasets while ood_data contain ood datasets.
-The heirarchical structure of the three datasets is given below:
+We downloaded and organized the three in-distribution datasets used in our experiments.
+Both CIFAR-10 and ImageNet include two subfolders—id_data and ood_data—where: id_data contains the in-distribution files for that dataset while ood_data holds the out-of-distribution samples.
+The hierarchical structure of all three datasets is shown below:

+- **CIFAR10**
+  - **id_data**
+    - cifar-10-batches-py
+    - cifar-10-python.tar.gz
+  - **ood_data**
+    - iSUN
+    - LSUN
+    - SVHN
+- **CIFAR100**
+  - cifar-100-python
+  - cifar-100-python.tar.gz
+- **Imagenet**
+  - **id_data**
+    - n01440764
+    - n01443537
+    - n01484850
+    - n01491361 <br>
+          . <br>
+          . <br>
+          . <br>
+  - **ood_data**
+    - iNaturalist
+    - Places
+    - SUN
+    - Textures
+2. **Saved Model Checkpoints**<br>
+Out of four neural network architectures used int he experiments, the checkpoints for the resnet18 pretrained on cifar10 and cifar100 and checkpoint of resnet34 for cifar10 and cifar100 can be downloaded from here: